 Course work is taken at the University of Oldenburg in Germany and includes German language study and additional appropriate course work with German as the language of instruction.
-Prerequisite(s): permission of program coordinator.

 GRM 4080 - Advanced German Conversation (4)

 Practice in speaking at the advanced level.
 Format may include oral presentations and readings.
 Prerequisite(s): GRM 3160 or permission of instructor